 Places are open now for general practitioners, general practice nurses and community-based allied health professionals and close April 2019.
 Partner hospitals include: Peter Mac, Royal Women’s Hospital and Royal Melbourne Hospital, Austin Health, Western Health, St Vincent's Hospital and South West healthcare offering placements in 2018.

 Placements are open to GPs.
 Wait-list for allied health professionals and practice nurses.
-Apply for the program here.
+Apply for the clinical placement program.

 The Cancer Survivorship Community of Practice provides a forum for people who share a passion for cancer survivorship.
 Through regular events and an online collaborative workspace, the community of practice shares evidence-based resources and findings, and promotes partnerships to develop sustainable service design.